redblindbananaz/GoNZ/Documentation Process.md

 ### Issues and bugs to fix:

-- Pagination is not working as intented>
+- Pagination is not working as intented- ** sorted** Django documentation
 - Tour details when clicking on view details is not working- **solved** tempates was named tour_details.html and view, urls refers to tour_detail. with no s

+* no active lin k indicator in tour details and also agent details.